Learn how to make flour tortillas with this easy and homemade recipe.

 - rolling pin,

-- comal or griddle or large pan
+- comal or griddle a non-stick pan or cast iron pan work too

 - clean kitchen towel for covering the cooked tortillas